Menu

 Scholarships

 The mission of the Dr. Éva Kahán Foundation is to support socially disadvantaged young Hungarians — primarily of the Romani and Jewish minorities — who could not continue their studies without help, or could only do so with extreme difficulty, in starting their legal studies.
-Law students are supported in the form of academic scholarships and tuition fee grants.
+Law students with good academic results are supported in the form of academic scholarships and tuition fee grants.

-The Dr. Éva Kahán Foundation accepts applications until the end of January:
+The Dr. Éva Kahán Foundation welcomes applications all year round:

 • from young adults completing their secondary education in the current year and wishing to enter higher education to study law, and